claudiogiu/Transfer-Learning-ConvNet-Feature-Extractor/README.md

 The dataset used for training is publicly available at [this link](https://www.muratkoklu.com/datasets/).

 Transfer Learning enables the reuse of models trained on large-scale datasets to address related tasks with limited labeled data.
-Within the inductive paradigm, in which source and target tasks differ while sharing the same input space, feature extraction is performed by maintaining the weights of a pre-trained architecture unchanged and introducing a task-specific output layer to refine the learned representations for the domain of interest.
+Within the inductive paradigm, feature extraction is performed by maintaining the weights of a pre-trained architecture unchanged and introducing a task-specific output layer to refine the learned representations specific to the domain of interest.

 ## Getting Started